aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/precedents-and-dependents/_index.md

     </script>
 </html>
 ```

 ### **Tracing Dependents**
-Aspose.Cells lets you get dependent cells in spreadsheets.
-Aspose.Cells not only can retrieve cells that provide data regarding a simple formula but also find cells that provide data to complex formula dependents with named ranges.
+Aspose.Cells not only can retrieve cells that provide data for a simple formula, but it also finds cells that provide data to complex formula dependents with named ranges.

 Aspose.Cells provides the [Cell](https://reference.aspose.com/cells/javascript-cpp/cell) class' [Cell.dependents(boolean)](https://reference.aspose.com/cells/javascript-cpp/cell/#dependents-boolean-) method used to trace a cell's dependents.
-For example, in Book1.xlsx there are formulas: "=A1+20" and "=A1+30" in the B2 and C2 cells respectively.
-The following example demonstrates how to trace the dependents for the A1 cell using the template file Book1.xlsx.
+For example, in **Book1.xlsx** there are formulas `=A1+20` and `=A1+30` in cells B2 and C2 respectively.
+The following example demonstrates how to trace the dependents for the A1 cell using the template file **Book1.xlsx**.

 ```html
 <!DOCTYPE html>